 The department's main wish is that by the end of the course, you will be able to achieve your full potential by taking a professional attitude to scholarship and learning.
 We hope that you will aim high and take pride when you achieve good marks in your assessments.
 By the same token we hope that you will learn from your mistakes and take a constructive approach to your improvement and progress.
-It is particularly important to get into this mode of thought early in level 4 where there is sometimes a tendency for students to under achieve.
-One of the main reasons for under achievement is that level 4 does not 'count' towards the degree classification.
+It is particularly important to get into this mode of thought early in level 4 where there is sometimes a tendency for students to underachieve.
+One of the main reasons for underachievement is that level 4 does not 'count' towards the degree classification.
 Consequently, some students become complacent and only aim for a basic 40% pass, often relying heavily on their experience from previous school or college courses.
 There are three main concerns here: first, if you aim for 40%, you may well get less than 40% and thus fail, and second, a 40% pass is not a very strong foundation from which to progress to second year.
-Therefore, under achievement at first year often leads to under achievement at levels 5 and 6 that determine degree classification.
-Third, a mark of 60% is required in order to obtain your bursary in level 5.
+Therefore, underachievement at first year often leads to underachievement at levels 5 and 6 that determine degree classification.

 For each single semester module studied, the notional student workload is 100 hours.
 Consequently, the full semester quota of six modules equates to a total workload of 600 hours, or 40 hours per week (600 divided by 15 weeks).
-On average, you will have approximately 15 hours of timetabled class contact per week.
+On average, you will have approximately

+15 hours of timetabled class contact per week.
 The department therefore anticipates that, in order to reach your full potential, you will spend the remaining 25 hours per week on directed and independent learning which equates to approximately four hours per week for each module.
 It is recognised that you will need to spend more time than this on your studies, particularly when assignments are due for submission and in preparation for examinations.
 It is equally recognised that on other occasions, you will spend less time than this on your studies due to commitments outside the University.

 In some cases, you may need to undertake paid work in order to support yourself at University.
 If this is the case, you should attempt to find a balance between your studies and outside work activities.
-You are advised that classes could be timetabled at any time between 9.00 am and 6.00 pm on weekdays and until the timetable is finalised you should keep these times free for study.
+You are advised that classes could be timetabled at any time between 9am and 6pm on weekdays and until the timetable is finalised you should keep these times free for study.
 It should be noted, however, that Wednesday afternoons are usually kept free of teaching.
 It is important that you get into a fairly routine weekly work pattern as early as possible in each semester.
 This will enable you to identify blocks of free time that could be used for study, sport or other activities.
 The guidance tutor system is designed to help you in level 4 with time management issues early in your academic career.

 Timetables are produced centrally within the University and become available to you at the start of Semester One.
-The Semester Two timetable are normally published in January.
+The Semester Two timetable usually becomes available to you in January.
 Timetables are difficult to interpret to begin with because some classes, particularly seminars and tutorials, do not run every week.
 Consequently, it is worth spending some time interpreting your timetable until the weekly routine becomes clear.
-You are advised to check the appropriate noticeboards every day to ensure that they are kept up-to-date with events and minor changes that occur from time to time.
+You are advised to cross check timetable with module guides.
+If in doubt ask if a lecture is cancelled.
+You will be informed by text message or by email.
+Please check before you travel.